PepoAmbriz/DonkeyTownPepo/docs/README.md

 }
 ```

 To contribute, you are free to create, manage and maintain side branches.
-By the moment direct git pushes to main branch and any forced git push are not allowed, however, you may submit GitHub pull requests and the [maintenance team](Maintenance) will review them and decide whether to merge it or not.
+By the moment direct git pushes to main branch and any forced git push are not allowed, however, you may submit GitHub pull requests and the maintenance team[^1] will review them and decide whether to merge it or not.
+[^1]: @github/L4rralde or Emmanuel Larralde-Ortiz is the responsible to assure the quality of the whole software stack.
+Don't hesitate to reach him for any kind of concern, support, collaboration or so.

+&nbsp;

 ## Installation & Set-up
 If you have not installed and set up DonkieTown, visit [the installation page](/docs/INSTALL.md) for directions.
 You must get it done before using DonkieTown.
 Once it is done, you may be able to start launching Simulator nodes, Navigation nodes, Localization Nodes, and Vehicular Communication Nodes.

+&nbsp;

 ## Getting started.
 ### Primary ROS Nodes and ROS Launches